 Broadway Show Etiquette

 As is the case with all theater, Broadway has a commonly accepted dos and don’ts while attending a show, all of them aimed at respecting the space and theater experience of everyone around you.
-This etiquette is very important as everyone around you has paid as much, if not more, than you for tickets, and allows for everyone to have a good theater viewing experience.
+This Broadway Show Etiquette is very important as everyone around you has paid as much, if not more, than you for tickets, and allows for everyone to have a good theater viewing experience.
+It is important to follow Broadway etiquette to make the theater experience enjoyable for everyone that is attending the show.

 While this may seem like a long list, these are all common sense – which ironically is not all that common – recommendations that I have unfortunately encountered over the years.